DigitalSlideArchive/HistomicsTK/docs/installation.rst

 If you want the keras/tensorflow based functions of HistomicsTK to take advantage of the GPU, then you will have to install the GPU version of tensorflow (tensorflow-gpu) after installing HistomicsTK.
 See tensorflow installation instructions `here <https://www.tensorflow.org/install/>`__.

-We are working on releasing HistomicsTK on PyPI so it can easily be pip installed from there.

 Installing HistomicsTK as a server-side Girder plugin
 -----------------------------------------------------